 - 1) To switch on the instrument, press the 'On/Off' key briefly.
-There will be a short beep and a slight pause followed by the Geotech logo. - 2) The power on self-test will commence. - 3) Assuming there are no warnings to display the instrument will continue to the 'Main Read Screen'.
+There will be a short beep and a slight pause followed by the Geotech logo. - 2) The power on self-test will then commence with a short pre-determined self-test sequence. - 3) Assuming there are no warnings to display the instrument will continue to the 'Main Read Screen'.